-University Staff and Students can gain free entry to all exhibitions at Tate Liverpool, Tate Britain and Tate Modern; as well as 10% discount in Tate Liverpool Cafe and Shop.
-Staff and Students must present a Corporate Supporter Pass, along with a valid University of Liverpool Staff or Student ID Card.
+We have partnered with Tate Liverpool which means that University Staff are entitled to free entry to all exhibitions at Tate Liverpool, Tate Britain and Tate Modern; plus 10% discount in Tate Liverpool Cafe and Shop*.

 The Albert Dock is situated on Liverpool’s historic waterfront and forms part of the World Heritage Site.
 It is a major tourist attraction in Liverpool and the most visited multi-use UK attraction, outside of London, with in excess of four million visitors per year.
 It is home to Tate Liverpool, Merseyside Maritime Museum and International Slavery Museum as well as the award-winning Beatles Story.

 Liverpool Philharmonic is one of the UK’s most forward-looking music organisations.
 It encompasses the UK’s oldest continuing professional symphony orchestra, the Royal Liverpool Philharmonic Orchestra, as well as Liverpool Philharmonic Hall, which presents more than 250 events each year, as well as an award-winning Learning Programme.